microsoft/azure-software-radio/gr-azure-software-radio/README.md

 	Pair Mode: The block expects to be paired with a DIFI source block that sends context packets, timing information, and packet count information.
 The sink block forwards context packets received via tags.
 For data packets, it adds the correct timestamps and packet number.
 The data format is packeted as complex64 (gr_complex) or complex signed 8 (std::complex<char>)) samples.

 	Standalone Mode: In standalone mode, it is expected the user will supply the context packet information via GRC or the constructor of the class.
 For now, the context packet payload data are static once specified by the user.
 Like paired mode, the data format to pack is, complex64 (gr_complex) or complex signed 8 (std::complex<char>)) samples.

+	Scaling Mode: To help mitigate quantization error, the DIFI Sink has an optional helper feature to apply a gain & offset to the input signal.
+The first mode "Manual" allows a user to manually set gain & offset.
+In Min-Max mode the user supplies the max and min expected I & Q values and the block solves for a gain & offset based on these and the specified bit depth.

 	Note: this block converts from float 32 I and Q down to the specified bit depth for I and Q, which can cause significant quantization error for small signals.